Robinbux/Assessment/README.md

+My attempt for the 42 challange "fillit".
-Places tetriminos into the smallest square possible.
+My program places tetriminos into the smallest square possible.